The Bigg-Wither Family

 While on sick leave in England in 1871 he married the younger daughter of Capt.
 Rolston, of the Madras Army.
 On his return to India in 1872 he was appointed Personal Assistant to the Chief Engineer of the Indus Valley Railway, with headquarters at Mooltan, where he remained for seven years.
 After two years' leave he was sent to Julpaiguri as Executive Engineer, and in 1882 was transferred to Calcutta as Superintendent of Works.
 Three years later, Major Bigg-Wither was promoted to the rank of Superintending Engineer, and transferred to the Frontier Province of Baluchistan, with headquarters at Quetta, where he was stationed for seven years, under the late Sir Robert Sandeman.
 He brought water into Quetta, and accompanied his chief into the newly acquired country of Zhob, where he built forts and bridges, and the Civil and Military buildings.
 He also reopened the old and important trade-route through the Gornal Pass.
 For these services he received the thanks of the Government of India.

-In 1894, after two years' leave, Colonel Bigg-Wither was sent to Assam as Supertintending Engineer and Secretary to the Chief Commissioner, but he returned to Bengal in 1895.
+In 1894, after two years' leave, Colonel Bigg-Wither was sent to Assam as Superintending Engineer and Secretary to the Chief Commissioner, but he returned to Bengal in 1895.
 He retired in 1896, and settled near Godalming, in Surrey, where he was much devoted to cycling.

 Colonel Bigg-Wither was from early youth an enthusiastic astronomer.
 He had an observatory of his own for nearly 45 years, containing a 5-inch telescope and a transit circle, which was in constant use for observations of all kinds.
 At Quetta and Mooltan his observatory was the scientific centre of the Civil and Military stations.
 After a long day in the Public Works Department he would be invariably found in the midst of calculations or working with his instruments till the night was far advanced.
 In 1874 he observed the transit of Venus in perfect weather, and scores of persons flocked to his observatory to watch the passage of the tiny black disc across the sun.
 His observations were published in Mem.
 R.A.S., vol. xlvii. p.
-97. As the sun rose with Venus already on the disc, there was no obsservation of ingress, but remarkable phenomena were recorded at internal contact at egress.
+97. As the sun rose with Venus already on the disc, there was no observation of ingress, but remarkable phenomena were recorded at internal contact at egress.

 After his retirement, Colonel Bigg-Wither resumed his astronomical work, and frequently attended the meetings of the Society.
 He also attended many of the meetings of the British Association, including those held in South Africa and Canada.